 Build up contacts at gigs.
 If there are people you don’t know, ask them if they saw your set.
 They probably won’t hesitate as much as your family to tell you exactly what you were like - good or bad.

 If people come up and talk to you about your set, be friendly – they could turn out to be journalists or from a music label, but even if they’re not, it’s important to be nice to potential fans.

 Get advice from other bands.
 No one knows better about what it’s like to be in a band than people who actually are or have been in one.

-Ask them how they went about getting gigs, or how they best write songs.
-If you know bands who have signed record deals or even just been in discussion with record labels, get all the gossip – it’ll all be useful to know.
+Ask them how they went about getting gigs, or how they write songs.
+If you know bands who have signed record deals or even just been in discussions with record labels, get all the gossip – it’s all useful to know.

 When starting out, there often isn’t much need for a band to have a manager, and being able to afford to pay one seems pretty unlikely too.
 But there’s usually a band member willing to take up the role of booking gigs and being the point of contact for the band.

 If you know bands that seem to have good management then use this connection and see if they’ll take you on as well.
 But don’t worry about not having a manager, because plenty of bands get signed without one.